My Zombabe

-My Zombabe (stylized as MY ZOMBabe) is a 2024 Philippine romantic comedy zombie film directed by Bobby Bonifacio Jr. and written by Juvy Galamiton and Bobby Bonifacio Jr. It stars Empoy Marquez and Kim Molina.
-The film is about a man who falls in love with a beautiful woman who is turning in to a zombie.
+My Zombabe (stylized as MY ZOMBabe) is a 2024 Philippine zombie romantic comedy film directed by Bobby Bonifacio Jr. and written by Juvy Galamiton and Bobby Bonifacio Jr. It stars Empoy Marquez and Kim Molina.
+The film is about a man who falls in love with a woman who is turning into a zombie.

 Plot

-The film starts with Pong dreaming about a zombie woman who is running in the woods, he is calling Yasmine repeatedly and when the woman is about to look at him he suddenly wakes up and Gohan immediately helps his brother to calm him down.
-Pong is still looking for Yasmine and Gohan jokingly tried to find Yasmine but he told him that Yasmine is already been gone for a very long time.
-Pong said that he still misses Yasmine then Gohan said that the reason he can't move on is because he still has a photo of Yasmine under his pillow.
-Gohan tried to tear the picture of Yasmine but Pong stopped him to do it.
-Gohan discovers that there's a lot of pictures of Yasmine inside of Pong's pillow and tells him to stop daydreaming and they are gonna be late in their morning routine.
-(A siren noise is played in background indicating of their morning zumba).
+The film starts with the protagonist Pong dreaming about a zombie woman (Yasmine) running in the woods.
+He calls for her repeatedly and when she is about to look at him, he suddenly wakes up.
+His brother Gohan immediately helps him calm down.
+Pong looks for Yasmine and Gohan jokingly tries to find Yasmine, but he tells Pong that Yasmine has already been gone for a long time.
+Pong says that he still misses Yasmine and Gohan says that the reason he can't move on is because he still has a photo of Yasmine under his pillow.
+Gohan tries to tear the picture of Yasmine but Pong stops him.
+Gohan discovers that there's a lot of pictures of Yasmine inside of Pong's pillow and tells him to stop daydreaming and that they are gonna be late in their morning routine.
+(A siren noise is played in the background, indicating their morning zumba.)

-Both of them are running and catching up with the others dancing their zumba routine.
-While the people are dancing the captain is telling them to watch the person next to them because if the person is infected they will forgot the steps of their zumba dance.
-One of the front dancer is Ahmed who is look pale and forgetting their steps, the captain tell him that he is the star dancer why he look confused in his dance step and question why he look so pale.
-Marisol, wife of Ahmed is telling alibis that they are having their anniversary and didn't have enough sleep.
+They both run to catch up with the others while dancing their Zumba routine.
+While the people are dancing, the captain is telling them to watch the person next to them because if the person is infected they will forgot the steps of their zumba dance.
+One of the lead dancers, Ahmed, appears pale and begins to forget the steps.
+The Captain notes that Ahmed is the 'star dancer' and questions his confusion and sickly appearance.
+Marisol, who is the wife of Ahmed, gives an alibi that they are having their anniversary and didn't get enough sleep.
 Gusting also said that maybe Ahmed is tired doing their daily morning routine.
 The Captain hardly stepped on Ahmed's foot and asking if it's hurt or he didn't feel anything.
 The Captain wants Ahmed to shut his eyes and the Captain grab his head and aim it into his butt then he fart.
 Marisol asking her husband to tell what the smell of their Captain's fart and when Ahmed did not speaking anything the Captain aim his gun to Ahmed.
 Marisol wants Ahmed to sing their favorite song, while hugging him Marisol started to sing.
 Pong, Gohan and the other people are watching them while crying.
 When Ahmed is trying to sing he suddenly change and turned into zombie, causing to people to afraid and run.
-Gohan and Pong run to their house and listening on what happening outside then they hear two gunshot.
+Gohan and Pong run to their house and listening on what happening outside then they hear two gunshots.